Fundamentals of computability logic 2020: The operator zoo of computability logic

 This section contains formal definitions of all of the above-listed operations.
 We agree that, throughout those definitions, $\Phi$ ranges over positions, $\Gamma$ over runs and $e$ over $(Vr,Dm)$-valuations, where $Dm$ is the domain of the gameframe $G$ that is being defined and $Vr$ is the set of variables on which that gameframe depends.
 All such metavariables should be considered universally quantified in the corresponding clause(s) of the definition unless otherwise implied by the context.
 Each definition has two clauses, one defining $\lp{ G}{}$ and the other $\win{G}{}$.
 The second clause, telling us who wins a given run of $G(e)$, always implicitly assumes that such a run is in $\legal{G}{e}$.

 This section also contains many examples and informal explanations.
 For clarity let us agree that in all such cases, unless otherwise implied by the context, we have the arithmetical universe (cf. Section \ref{frames}) in mind.
 This is so even if we talk about seemingly non-number individuals such as people, Turing machines, etc. The latter should simply be understood as the natural numbers that encode the corresponding objects in some fixed encoding, and the (non-numeral) names of such objects understood as the corresponding decimal numerals.
 Fixing the universe allows us to understand games as nullary gameframes as explained in \mbox{Section \ref{frames}.} The informal discussions found in this section sometimes use the word ``valid'', which, intuitively, should be understood as ``always computable''.
 The precise meaning(s) of this concept will only be defined later in Section \ref{s6}.
+When describing machine's winning strategies, we usually assume implicitly that the environment never makes illegal moves, for, if it does, the machine automatically wins regardless of what happens afterwards.

-From our formal definitions of propositional (non-quantifier) operations it can be seen immediately that instantiation commutes with all such operators: $(\neg A)(e)=\neg(A(e))$, $(A\pand B)(e)=A(e)\pand B(e)$, etc. So, in order to understand the meanings of the propositional operations, it would be sufficient to just understand how they modify nullary gameframes.
+From our formal definitions of propositional (non-quantifier) operations it can be seen immediately that instantiation commutes with all such operations: $(\neg A)(e)=\neg(A(e))$, $(A\pand B)(e)=A(e)\pand B(e)$, etc. So, in order to understand the meanings of the propositional operations, it would be sufficient to just understand how they modify nullary gameframes.
 For this reason, in the corresponding informal explanations we always implicitly assume that the gameframes that we talk about are nullary, and call them simply ``games''.
 For similar reasons, when informally explaining the meaning of $\mathbb{Q}xA$ where $\mathbb{Q}$ is one of our quantifiers, it will be implicitly assumed that $A$ is a unary gameframe that only depends on $x$ and (hence) $\mathbb{Q}xA$ is nullary.

 When omitting parentheses in compound expressions, we assume that all unary operators (negation, repudiations, recurrences, corecurrences and quantifiers) take precedence over all binary operators (conjunctions, disjunctions, implications, rimplications), among which implications and rimplications have the lowest precedence.
 So, for instance, $A\pimplication \neg B\por C$ should be understood as $A\pimplication \bigl((\neg B)\por C\bigr)$.